 Burwell is a very small city located in the state of Nebraska.
 With a population of 1,055 people and just one neighborhood, Burwell is the 156th largest community in Nebraska.
-Burwell has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Burwell was built prior to World War II, making it one of the older and more historic cities in the country.

-Burwell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burwell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Burwell is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Burwell who work in sales jobs (13.24%), healthcare suport services (10.94%), and maintenance occupations (10.75%).

 Of important note, Burwell is also a city of artists.
 Burwell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Burwell’s character.